-This is a guest post by Cecilia Im, Student, UCSF School of Medicine
+This is a guest post by Cecilia Im, MD candidate, UCSF School of Medicine

 Even with a year of medical school under my belt, CT scans are incredibly hard to read.
 I can’t even imagine trying to use the scans to educate a patient on the status of their disease with these scans.
 This summer, I discovered how 3D printing could improve patient education, medical education, surgery planning, and more but the majority of healthcare students don’t know how to utilize this technology.
 There is also a barrier where students at UCSF don’t realize that they can print for FREE in the Makers Lab in the Parnassus Library!!

 I spent this summer as an Education Science Curriculum Development Fellow working with Makers Lab Manager, Dylan Romero and Anatomy Faculty, Dr. Derek Harmon on creating educational material for how to convert DICOM files like CT scans into 3D printed objects!
 My journey started as a “one door closed another door opens” story.
 I applied for summer research funding for another project that was rejected and in the process of trying to find something else to do for the summer, I came across this opportunity.
 So with this project, I could 3D print a bunch of cool bones from patient scans AND get paid for it??
 Sign me up!
 Plus I got to work on my weak spot — computer programs.

 I started with zero knowledge about 3D printing, only a cursory understanding of computers in general.
 Python?
 Nah.
 CT scan software?
 Of course not.

 I began this journey with a simple 1 hour print from Thingiverse.com, an elephant with articulating joints!